Apurv-Rana/ArtificialIntelligence-ML-python/README.md

 # Sonar Mine Predictor
 The model is used for binary classification for a sonar device to predecity diffrence between rock and mine.
 The application of this can be in battle ships/sumbarines to safegaurd the Defence assets.
 The model used for predections is trained using Logisitc Regression model with a dataset obtained from kaggle. plese Find the dataset file at the root names as sonar_data and change the path accordingly in code.

+# ChatBot
+This is a simple framework which is used to train a neural network using tensorflow using university qustionaries intent. once the neural network is trained you can query come question related to university service and bot will provide a satidfactoy answer. predection can vary as on how the bot is trained.

+`pip install tensorflow`

+### Examples

+`classify('What are you hours of operation?')`

+####`response('openhouse timings') `

+-- We're open Mon to Fri  day 9am-9pm and alternate sat from 9am to 12pm

+####`response('how can i pay my fees')`

+you can generate e-challan from nearest icici bank

+####`response("can i study computer engineering")`
+we provide a wide range of programmes, please visit programmes available section of the website

+####`response('LOR document')`
+we do provide LOR, please visit Head of the Department for more details, keep the Documents ready